JayBeeDe/ansible_collections/jaybeede/linux_server/roles/system/README.md

-git_rootrepo | Path to the git root repo (personal) network_dns | DNS Client to be configured on target machine network_interface | Network interface to be configured on target machine network_ip | Network IP address to be configured on target machine network_subnet | Network subnet to be configured on target machine password | (optional) If set, target user password will be changed rdp_name | RDP name for the local virtual machine ssh_port | local SSH port (to configure SSH loopback)
+git_rootrepo | Path to the git root repo (personal) network_dns | DNS Client to be configured on target machine network_interface | Network interface to be configured on target machine ssh_port | local SSH port (to configure SSH loopback)

 Example Playbook